WilliamStam/Appointments/readme.md

 - [x] Reserved timeslots are click-able to bring up the form to edit them
 - [x] Order reserved timeslots in the list ASC
 - [x] Once off timeslots need to be hidden when in the past
+- [x] staff members can have their own timeslots assigned

 ##Appointment Actions *(on details pane)*